alibabacloudkorea/ACKC/SaaS acceleration for Korea.md

 > Note: Activation is required only when the backend service is an ECS instance.

+1. Access the proxy ECS.
-1. Run the following command to open the NIC configuration file.
+2. Run the following command to open the NIC configuration file.
 	```
 	sudo vi /etc/sysconfig/network-scripts/ifcfg-eth0:1
 	```
-2. Add the following information in the configuration file.
+3. Add the following information in the configuration file.
+Change the IPADDR to your own copied address from previous section.
 	```
 	DEVICE=eth0:1
 	 IPADDR=10.0.0.124
 	 NETMASK=255.255.255.255
 	 ONBOOT=yes
 	```
-3. Run the following command to make the configuration take effect.
+4. Run the following command to make the configuration take effect.
 	```
 	ifup eth0:1
 	```